Russians cast ballots on Day 2 of an election preordained to extend Putin's rule

 The 71-year-old Putin faces three token rivals from Kremlin-friendly parties, who have refrained from any criticism of him or his invasion of Ukraine.
 Putin has cast his war in Ukraine, now in its third year, as an existential battle against the U.S. and other Western powers bent on destroying Russia.

+Elsewhere, a Ukrainian drone attack caused a fire at an oil refinery belonging to Russian oil giant Rosneft in the Samara region, 1,065 kilometers (662 miles) southeast of Moscow, the regional governor said.

+In spite of the attacks, analysts say the Kremlin is looking for a high turnout in the elections as a sign that Russians approve of the war to legitimize Putin for another term.

-Russia's wartime economy has proven to be resilient, expanding despite bruising Western sanctions.
-The Russian defense industry has served as a key growth engine, working around the clock to churn out missiles, tanks and ammunition.
+The Russian defense ministry has served as a key growth engine, working around the clock to churn out missiles, tanks and ammunition and cushioning Russians from the economic impact of the war — driving down unemployment and driving up wages.
+Russia’s wartime economy has also proven to be resilient, expanding despite bruising Western sanctions.

 Russia’s opposition movement has urged those unhappy with Putin or the war to show up at the polls at noon Sunday, the final day of voting, as a form of protest.
 The strategy was endorsed by Navalny not long before his death.